ysukhoverkhov/ysukhoverkhov.github.io/content/life-changing-knowledge.md

 ### ["Designing Data-Intensive Applications"](https://www.goodreads.com/book/show/23463279-designing-data-intensive-applications) by Martin Kleppmann

 The book is a must-read for everybody building distributed applications.
-A lot of takeaways, to name few: consistency levels - how to achieve, which to use then; databases - internals, use cases; various consensus algorithms, 2-phase commits, 3-phase commits, sagas.
+A lot of takeaways, to name a few: consistency levels - how to achieve, which one to use then; databases - internals, use cases; various consensus algorithms, 2-phase commits, 3-phase commits, sagas.
 All these explained in one single book.

 ### ["Enterprise Integration Patterns"](https://www.goodreads.com/book/show/85012.Enterprise_Integration_Patterns) by Gregor Hohpe